Six Tips for Business Finances

-1. Have separate bank accounts
+1. Separate bank accounts

 If your receipt keeping looks like the pile of paper on the living room floor on Christmas day, then it’s time to find a better system!